Detectors for transmission electron microscopy: Traditional detection techniques

-Traditionally,TEM image or diffraction pattern could be observed using a fluorescent viewing screen, consisting of powdered ZnS or ZnS/CdS, which is excited by the electron beam via cathodoluminescence.
+Traditionally, TEM images or diffraction patterns could be observed using a fluorescent viewing screen, consisting of powdered ZnS or ZnS/CdS, which is excited by the electron beam via cathodoluminescence.
 Once the microscopist could see a suitable image on their viewing screen, images could then be recorded using photographic film.
 For electron microscopes, film typically consisted of a gelatin and silver halide emulsion layer on a plastic support base.
 The silver halide would be converted to silver upon exposure to the electron beam, and the film could then be chemically developed to form an image, which could be digitized for analysis using a film scanner.
 In modern TEMs, film has largely been replaced by electronic detectors.

 CCD cameras

 Charge coupled device (CCD) cameras were first applied to transmission electron microscopy in the 1980s and later became widespread.
 For use in a TEM, CCDs are typically coupled with a scintillator such as single crystal Yttrium aluminium garnet (YAG) in which electrons from the electron beam are converted to photons, which are then transferred to the sensor of the CCD via a fiber optic plate.
 The main reason for this is that direct exposure to the high energy electron beam risks damaging the sensor CCD.
-A typical CCD for a TEM will also incorporate a Peltier cooling device to reduce the temperature of the sensor to approximately -30 °C, which reduces dark current and improves signal to noise.
+A typical CCD for a TEM will also incorporate a Peltier cooling device to reduce the temperature of the sensor to approximately -30 °C, which reduces dark current and improves signal-to-noise.

+The noise of TEM or scanning TEM (STEM) measurements performed on such scintillation-based CCD detectors therefore mainly consists of two major noise contributions, Poisson noise originating from the quantized nature of the beam electrons and Gaussian distributed detector noises.
+Due to the conversion of beam electrons into photons within the scintillation layer, which results in multiple hundreds to thousands of photons being created per incident beam electron, the Poisson noise distribution appears altered by a gain and takes the shape of a super-Poissonian distribution with respect to the created photons measured on the CCD.
+As a direct consequence of the creation process yielding a multitude of photons per incident beam electron, the Poisson noise of the photons is heavily correlated.